Delaram-M/ice-cream-parlor/README.md

 # Ice Cream Parlor

+This website is designed to be used by an ice cream parlor.
+Users can order an ice cream (flavors and pickup time).
+Admins can view orders, change pickup times and flavors.

+User interface: domain </br>
+Admin interface: domain/admin

 ## How to Run
-1. Create an ".env" file containing SECRET_KEY and HOSTS
+1. Create an ".env" file containing SECRET_KEY and HOST

 2. Install requirements: